Post last updated on February 07, 2022

 I first created this post in honor of Disney World reopening following its closure due to the COVID-10 pandemic.
 We take regular trips to Walt Disney World.
 In the last decade, I have visited Disney World around ten times.
 I have visited with family, friends, my niece, and my spouse; both in groups and with just one other person.
 Although there are certainly people who are far more knowledgeable about Disney or who have visited far more than I have, I think that I can still share some valuable tips with people who are visiting for the first time or who haven’t visited recently.
 These tips for visiting Walt Disney World reflect our most recent trip in February 2022, but I encourage you to visit https://disneyworld.disney.go.com/ for up-to-date information on the current changes as a result of the COVID-19 pandemic.

 The tips below assume a certain knowledge of Disney World.
 If you haven’t planned a trip before (or recently) I strongly encourage you to visit my post on planning tips and resources first.
 I hope you find both posts helpful!

 #1: Don’t purchase park hopper tickets

 Not everyone will agree with this recommendation, but I will explain to you why I advise against it.
 For those unfamiliar with the park hopper option, it is a costly add-on to your basic park tickets that allows you to visit more than one park on the same calendar day.
-Without it, you are restricted to one park per day.
+Without it, you are restricted to visiting one park per day.
 I think it’s definitely a waste of money in most circumstances.
 First, park hopper tickets are a significant expense.
 Even if you plan to park hop only one day, you pay the same flat fee as if you were park hopping every day of your visit.
 The cost to add the park hopper option is $85 per person.
 So if you are a family of four visiting for six days, the park hopper option will cost you an additional $340 on top of the over $2,000 you are paying for your base tickets.